 A study from the U of Pittsburg PA says that Authoritative parenting (best style) creates the greatest social competency & self-reliance in children.

-However, it can’t determine if their personalities cause parents to use this particular style, or if the parental responses creates the child’s self-reliance.
+However, it can’t determine whether their personalities cause parents to use a particular style, or if this set of parental responses creates the child’s wellbeing.
 In any case, this style preserves self-esteem, which encourages socially competent behavior in children.
 (CHART – scroll way down)

-Other research suggests that parental behavior may promote or discourage the development of inhibited behavior (shy, reluctant, withdrawn…).
+Other research suggests that parents can promote or discourage the development of inhibited behavior (shy, reluctant, withdrawn…).
 A combined East-West study used 125 US & 100 Korean 3-year-olds, evaluated for this behavior.

-Video of the 50% most inhibited children in each group were rated in terms of parental responses which:
+Video of the 50% most inhibited children in each group were rated in terms of their parents’ responses which:

 1. encouraged the child to approach the stimuli in question (toys, dolls….)